arocha7/son-install/README.md

 ## Requirements

-* Ansible 2.3.0+
+* Ansible tool 2.3.0+
-* Shade 1.16.0+
+* Shade library 1.16.0+

 ## Usage

 The structure of 'son-install' is flexible enough to:
-* deploy and manage a single service or application to an existing machine
+* deploy and manage a single service or application to the localhost or to a remote machine
 * deploy, manage, upgrade, destroy a complex distributed platform